dtarudji/SOA12cUpgrade/soacs300.md

 **Refer to Lab 200 to test the deployed SOA composite from the Oracle EM FMWC.**

-You have now successfully completed all the labs of the SOACS Developer Workshop.
+You have now successfully completed all the labs of the SOACS, migration from Classic to OCI Workshop.